Almost 80 percent of major companies in the United States monitor their employees’ internet, phone, and email usage.

 Pros of employee monitoring

-There are plenty of benefits that employee monitoring software can offer — that’s why the majority of business owners use them.
+There are plenty of benefits of an employee tracker— that’s why the majority of business owners use them.
 The following are some of the most well-known benefits you ought to consider:

 Eliminates fraud and waste